g1wbgit/Linux-Privilege-Escalation-Automation-Toolkit/README.md

 This project is limited to Linux based OS only

 # Running
-Clone the repo using: git clone https://github.com/g1wbgit/Linux-Privilege-Escalation-Automation-Toolkit.git Then run following commands:
+Clone the repo on a linux machine using: git clone https://github.com/g1wbgit/Linux-Privilege-Escalation-Automation-Toolkit.git
+Then run following commands:
 1. cd Linux-Privilege-Escalation-Automation-Toolkit
 2. cd 'Linux PEAT'